 - You can use either Cashews or Peanuts for this recipe, but cashew nuts are richer.

 - If you don’t want to use nuts, substitute with an equal quantity of mustard.

-Mustard is made from Mustard seeds that come from the plant.
+Mustard sauce or mustard paste is made from Mustard seeds that come from the plant.

 Mustard has a pungent flavor.
 Some say it tastes a lot like wasabi or horseradish.

 Mustard paste can be used as a condiment for a number of different dishes.
 Add it to sandwiches, wraps, salads, and meat dishes.
 We’ve used it in this mustard chicken recipe.
 It’s also great as a tangy dip for breadfruit chips, sweet potato chips, or corned tongue.